(Updated April 2015)

 The Nuclear Regulations Inspectorate under Gosgortekhnadzor has responsibility for the control and supervision of the research reactors and all nuclear and radioactive materials (including spent fuel) in Uzbekistan.

 There are two research reactors, a 10 MW tank type operating since 1959 at the Institute of Nuclear Physics, Uzbek Academy of Sciences in Tashkent, and a small 20 kW one operated by JSC Foton in Tashkent.
+This has been converted to run on low-enriched uranium from TVEL, and all HEU fuel has been returned to Russia.

 The state enterprise Scientific Production Centre Urangeologiya undertakes exploration in new areas.